Access My FREE 5-Part Retail Sales Training Email Course!

-There will be five Saturdays between Thanksgiving and Christmas this year.
-Maybe that's why the National Retail Federation expects holiday retail sales to grow about 4 percent.
+There will be four Saturdays between Thanksgiving and Christmas this year.

 While many small retailers maintain Black Friday is more for the big stores, customers will still be out there for one reason...

-You’re going to see a bunch of people who are not your regulars that weekend because that’s not how your regulars like to shop.
+You’re going to see a bunch of people who are not your regulars on Black Friday weekend because that’s not how your regulars like to shop.